Skip to content

 My Oura Ring 5 sizing kit, with plastic sizers from size 6 to 13.
 Oura suggests sizing fresh even if you already wear an Oura.

-I am sizing the Ring 5 on my index finger right now, and you can see in the photo below that I am wearing my Oura Ring 4 and my Whoop at the same time.
+I sized the Ring 5 on my index finger, and you can see in the photo below that I am wearing my Oura Ring 4 and my Whoop at the same time.
 That is not just for the photo.
-Those are the two devices I will run the Ring 5 against on the same nights once it ships, so I can tell you how the new sensors actually compare rather than how Oura says they compare.
+Those are the two devices I ran the Ring 5 against on the same nights, which is how I can tell you how the new sensors actually compare rather than how Oura says they compare.

 Even though they seem very similar and that was my experience, do not assume your Ring 4 size carries over.
 Order the sizing kit, wear the plastic sizer for a full day that includes a workout and a night of sleep, since your fingers change size with activity and temperature and size to the finger you will actually wear it on.
 If you are shopping the premium finishes purely for looks, the $100 premium is real money over the life of the device once you add the membership.
 I lean toward the Silver or Black at $399 unless a specific finish makes you genuinely happier to wear it every day, because consistent wear is what makes any of this data useful.